-Greenval provides non-life motor fleet insurance cover, as set out in section A.1.7 of this report, on a Freedom of Services basis in various European Union territories, to Arval and Arval fleet customers, in conjunction with Arval's leasing and fleet management services.
+Greenval provides non-life motor fleet insurance cover, as set out in section A.1.7 of this report, on a primary Freedom of Services basis in various European Union territories, to Arval and Arval fleet customers, in conjunction with Arval's leasing and fleet management services.

-Greenval currently operates in France, Belgium, Netherlands, Poland, Denmark, Finland, Spain, Portugal, UK, Italy, Germany, Czech Republic and Sweden.
+Greenval currently operates in France, Belgium, Netherlands, Poland, Denmark, Finland, Spain, Portugal, Italy, Germany, Czech Republic, Sweden, Luxembourg and Slovakia on a direct business basis.
+Business is conducted by way of a reinsurance partnership through fronting in the UK, Norway, Hungary, Romania and Russia.

-The insurance business of the Company consists of short tail damage claims and longer tailed bodily injury claims, a proportion of which may take relatively longer to settle completely.
+The majority of the insurance business underwritten by the Company consists of short tail damage claims, however a proportion of bodily injury claims, a proportion of which may take relatively longer to settle completely.
 The Company's material underwriting risk exposures relate to pricing risk and reserving risk on the motor insurance products underwritten.

-During 2018 the underwriting risk exposure increased with net written premiums increasing by approximately 25% (2017: 14%) in 2018 which was primarily due to increased fleet numbers in existing jurisdictions coupled with the increase in the share of the proportional reinsurance accepted treaty in Spain.
-This growth in net written premium includes a decrease in the proportional reinsurance ceded treaty from prior year.
+During 2019 the underwriting risk exposure increased with net written premiums increasing by approximately 29% (2018: 25%) in 2019 which was primarily due to increased fleet numbers in existing jurisdictions, the addition of new jurisdictions, including Romania through a reinsurance partnership, and the increase in the share of the proportional reinsurance accepted treaty in Spain.